chris-venn/cnn-leaf-classification/README.md

 # cnn-leaf-classification
-We use a Convolutional Neural Network to classify plant leaf images from the Leafsnap dataset: http://leafsnap.com/.
+Classification of plant leaf images from the Leafsnap dataset (http://leafsnap.com/) with skikit learn in python.